djemar/clean-kitchen-design/M1/milestone1.md

 ## User Needs
-* Dirty hands means a dirty phone, and a dirty phone means dirty hands and this is not hygienic.
+* People do not like to touch their phones with their dirty hands because of hygienic concerns.
 * The need of some expert (or at least someone better than them) that can help them while cooking.
 * Some sort of automatic reminders and timers for the different parts of the recipe: you won’t forget anything else on the stove!
-* Get in touch with foreign people to try and get help for foreign recipes.
-* Get in touch with a (local?) community that can help them sourcing specific ingredients and tools that may be hard to find.
+* Get in touch with local/foreign communities to get help for recipes, specific ingredients and kitchen tools etc.
-* Necessity of converting and adjusting recipes to calculate the exact quantities of each ingredient for your needs.
+* Need of automatic doses calculation based on the expected size or quantity of the result.

 ## Project Description
 In a world where the current pandemic is influencing our habits, our project aims at helping people keep their workspace clean and hygienic while they're cooking.

-We thought about a touchless way of interacting with your smartphone by using its proximity sensor to register input events (e.g. advancing through the steps of the recipe).
+We thought about a touchless way of interacting with your **mobile device** (smartphone or tablet) by using its proximity sensor and microphone to register input events.

+Once the user has chosen a recipe from the platform, he'll be able to advance through its steps waving at the proximity sensor, so that he doesn’t have to physically touch his phone with dirty hands while he is cooking.

+In addition to that, the user will be able to get help in case he's having trouble with some steps of the recipe, either by having some suggestions or even by calling a volunteer from the community willing to help him.